|1||Bandung, West Java|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Jakarta air is currently 4 times above WHO exposure recommendation
+PM2.5 concentration in Jakarta is currently 9.5 times the WHO annual air quality guideline value

 Moderate 88 US AQI